zpbappi/python-neural-network/README.md

 # python-neural-network
 A neural network implementation using python.
-It supports variable size and number of hidden layers, uses numpy and scipy to implement feed-forward and back-propagation algorithms effeciently.
+It supports variable size and number of hidden layers, uses numpy and scipy to implement feed-forward and back-propagation effeciently.

 ## Features

 [x] Any purpose neural network training.
 [x] Binary classification (_0_ or _1_).
-[x] Multiclass classification (_class 0_ to _class N-1_).
+[x] Multiclass classification (_class 0_ to _class k-1_).
-[x] Raw evaluation cost values for custom classification logic implementation.
+[x] Raw evaluation values for custom classification logic implementation.
 [ ] Ability to register a callback method to be called after processing every single input data row when training.
-[ ] Separate utilities to draw learning curves using the existing neural network.
+[ ] Separate utility to draw learning curves using the existing neural network.
 [ ] Separate utility to automatically select optimal value of the regularization parameter (lambda).
 [ ] Ability to register a callback method to facilitate gradient checking.